An active Railway

 The Parkland Walk is in the hilly part of North London.
 The hills are known as the Northern Heights.
 The old main road from London to York and Edinburgh had a notoriously steep section in Highgate Hill as it rose to the toll gate at the top of the ridge (the High Gate).
 Thomas Telford eased the problem in the 1820s by building the Archway Road as he improved the route from London to Holyhead and bypassed Highgate Village and its hills.
 Those same hills were a challenge to the railway builders and the line from Finsbury Park to Alexandra Palace had to climb and cut through Hornsey Ridge and then cope with Muswell Hill.
 Hornsey Ridge is where the layer of blue clay breaks out.
 It is the strata under London in which the tube railways were built.
 Muswell Hill is a left over from the Ice Age and is the terminal moraine of the ice sheet that once covered much of the country.

-The Islington section (south of Haslemere Road) has a Tarmac ramped access way to a skateboard area.
+The Islington section (south of Haslemere Road) has a Tarmac ramped access way.
 Drainage and surfacing work went on in 2008 and further work through March 2009 and the Friends are monitoring the outcome.
 It is our aim to press for more works where the surface becomes an obstacle to enjoyment.
 Being a former railway there should be no steep gradients, but adjacent to some bridges some of the embankments have eroded resulting in localised steep sections.
 These need to be re-profiled as works progress.
 Both the northern and southern sections have step free access at either end.

 On the last inspection all the wet sections have been treated and there is a firm surface throughout for the first time in many years.